 NOTE: During break-in the bike will likely lose some engine coolant through the radiator overflow hose.
 Losing up to 4 oz (120 ml, 1⁄2 cup) is normal.
-Proper coolant level will cover the top of the radiator cores.
+Proper coolant level is to the bottom of the filler neck.
 Removing the radiator cap and looking inside is the only way to check the coolant level.